beboyle/mapFns/mapFns.md

 |                is also an array             |
 |         |   unique: true                    |
 ```
- - Note that multiple circles can be draw as a single layer.    `coords` can optionally be an array of points (which are in turn arrays of [lng,lat].
-If so, `props` can also vary by point if  also provided as an array.
+ - Note that multiple circles can be draw as a single layer, by making `coords` an array of points (which are in turn arrays of [lng,lat] ).
+If so, `props` may also vary by point if also provided as an array of objects.
+Other options will not vary by point (such as color, radius, etc

 ## plotText( )
 Draws text at a point.